Overview

 Use filters to narrow rows before aggregation runs.
 Each filter takes the form field:value.
 Combine multiple values with | for an IN match, and prefix the value with ! to negate.

-source_url, source_type, and prompt are not filterable.
+source_url, domain, owner, source_domain, prompt, and query_fanouts are not filterable.

 Metric filters (having)